Do As You're Told: Why You Need A Structured Training Plan

-- The Sufferfest has partnered with APEX Coaching, whose staff includes some of the best minds in coaching and sports science (your humble servant among them).
+- The Sufferfest Sports Science Division, led by legendary Coach Neal Henderson, includes some of the best minds in coaching and sports science (your humble servant among them).
 With plans tailored for all skill levels and covering disciplines from road to cyclocross, Olympic distance triathlon to cross country mountain biking, you’ll be able to find one that fits your needs and goals.

-- Subscribers to The Sufferfest Training Center App now have free, exclusive access to the full array of training plans.
+- Subscribers to The Sufferfest now have free, exclusive access to the full array of over training plans for cycling and triathlon.
 This allows you to check out all of them, eliminating the risk of paying for a plan only to find it’s not what you’re looking for.

 - Sufferlandrians are busy people.
 All of the training plans, like The Sufferfest workouts, are developed to give maximum benefits in minimum time.
 Less time training means more time crushing your enemies, or making lava snowmen, or opening up that Pain Shake shack you’ve always dreamed of.

-- Each plan integrates our new Yoga for Cyclists videos developed for The Sufferfest by Abi Carver, founder of Yoga 15.
+- Each plan allows you to integrate Yoga, Strength Training, and Mental Toughness.
 Instead of just being a one-trick pony you’ll can be guided to make improvements on and off the bike to help you become a more complete athlete.

 Do you want to get faster?
 Be more disciplined?
-Maximize your Return on Suffering?
-Stop “training” aimlessly and train with purpose.
+Beat your best?
+Stop training aimlessly and train with purpose.
 You have nothing to lose.
 Your competitors, on the other hand, they’ll probably wish you didn’t.